Establishment and Objectives

-Sergio is 10 years old.
+Sergio is 11 years old.
 He's at Nakagawa Elementary.
 Sergio loves to play games and have imaginary battles (complete with his own narration and dialogue) with his favorite characters, the current obsession being One Piece.
 He loves doing pretty much what his big brother does.
 Sergio also enjoys streetdance and volleyball.
 He took up dance classes two years ago and has already performed in one play and hip-hopped on stage at one festival.
 He also likes dressing up in odds and ends around the house.
 He is still strangely afraid of visiting the toilet.
 Visit tend to be swift and with lots of lights on to guide his way.

-This website is designed and maintained on my mega beautiful 27" late-2011 iMac running Mac OS 10.8.2.
+This website is designed and maintained on my mega beautiful 27" late-2011 iMac running Mac OS 10.8.4.
 Apple only yesterday announced new 2012 model iMacs but I think that my top of the range 2011 model lacks only the more modern thunderbolt and USB3 ports.
-I still have an old-but-dependable dualcore 2.3ghz G5 Macintosh with 2 GB of RAM running Mac OS 10.5.8., a late-2009 model 15" Macbook Pro running Mac OS 10.8.2. but with a non-working trackpad (because I spilled a glass of wine on it).
+I still have an old-but-dependable dualcore 2.3ghz G5 Macintosh with 2 GB of RAM running Mac OS 10.5.8. and an awesome late-2012 model 13" Macbook Air running Mac OS 10.8.4. .
 For webpage creation and site management Adobe's Dreamweaver is now solidly my weapon of choice.
 Never liked it much in comparison with GoLive but am now hooked and amazed at its power.
 For web-bound photo editing and compression, Adobe Photoshop is indispensable.
 For the graphics and logos throughout this site Adobe Illustrator is the business.
 For OCR (Optical Character Recognition), Omnipage has long been a great piece of software for English text and Yonde Koko reliable for Japanese, but neither piece of software has been effectively upgraded for Mac OSX on Intel processors.
 For extracting Japanese text from PDF files I have found OCRTOOLS from the Mac App Store to be very effective.